The History of Highlands Inn

 The Inn became known as Highlands Inn around 1925 after Frank Cook purchased it.
 Miss Helen Major, a Canadian by birth, bought the Inn in 1969.
 She lived in the inn (in the room now named “Miss Majors”) and ran it full time.
 Miss Majors had a passion for popcorn and to this day you can occasionally smell the unmistakable aroma of popcorn.

 The new millennium brought new owners with deep roots in Highlands.
 In the year 2000 Sabrina and Bill Hawkins, bought the Highlands Inn.
 The Hawkins family was among the original settlers of Highlands.
-Bill’s great grandfather, Alfred Hawkins, relocated from Ohio to and settled the wilderness south of Highlands, known as Horse Cove.
-He became the areas first doctor.
+Bill’s great-grandfather, Alfred Hawkins, relocated from Ohio too and settled the wilderness south of Highlands, known as Horse Cove.
+He became the areas, first doctor.

 In 2005 Highlands Inn celebrated its 125th anniversary with a gala fundraiser for the Highlands Historical Society.

 In the winter of 2006, the stage was removed from the theater room and